-Benefit-eligible employees are automatically covered by a \$15,000 group term Life and Accidental Death and Dismemberment policy provided by the Board at no cost to the employee, and underwritten by MetLife.
+Benefit-eligible employees are automatically covered by a \$15,000 group term Life and Accidental Death and Dismemberment policy provided by the Board at no cost to the employee and underwritten by MetLife.
 Additionally, an employee may purchase Supplemental Life insurance up to six times his/her annual salary, up to \$500,000.
-Spousal Life insurance is available in increments of \$10,000 not to exceed 50% of Employee Supplemental Life benefits up to \$250,000.
-Rates for Supplemental and Spousal Life insurance are age-banded.
-Employees may also purchase a \$5,000, \$10,000, or \$15,000 dependent life insurance policy.
+Spouse and child(ren) may be covered at an additional cost, subject to the plan design.